bjornharvold/bearchoke/README.md

 * Facebook login and registration
 * MixPanel integration
 * MailChimp integration
+* Apache CXF Javascript sample
 * [Less CSS](http://lesscss.org/) is a CSS pre-processor that adds new features that allow variables, mixins, functions and many other techniques that allow you to make CSS that is more maintainable, themable and extendable.

 ## Current release

+* 2015-1-11  - 0.0.4 Apache CXF integration with sample wsdl2js Javascript generation
 * 2015-1-7   - 0.0.3 MixPanel integration and more unit tests
 * 2015-1-1   - 0.0.2 The Happy New Year release
 * 2014-10-16 - 0.0.1 Initial version

+## New features in 0.0.4

+* Added a simple HelloWorldService with Apache CXF and generated Javascript from the wsdl to call service from AngularJS.

 ## New features in 0.0.3